Kanekixz/pizza-hub/README.md

 2 - Configure password of postgres in persistence.xml

-3 - Use Apache Tomcat for run application on netbeans 8.2+ or Eclipse Java EE(Other server can be used too)
+3 - Use Apache Tomcat(Other server can be used too) for run application on netbeans 8.2+ or Eclipse Java EE

 4 - run application